WaLi: Can Pressure Sensors in HVAC Systems Capture Human Speech?: Introduction

 \section{Introduction}

-The integration of smart sensors into Heating, Ventilation, and Air Conditioning (HVAC) systems has revolutionized building automation and energy management.
-Today's HVAC systems utilize a network of smart sensors to monitor environmental and operational parameters in real-time.
-However, such a rich ecosystem of smart sensors is often considered a “double-edged sword" since they can be used to leak private information.
-To understand what level of leakage is appropriate, the key question boils down to: \textit{What types of sensors can leak private information from today's HVAC systems and how much information can be inferred from a given sensor data in HVAC systems?}
+The integration of smart sensors into Heating, Ventilation, and Air Conditioning (HVAC) systems has revolutionized building automation and energy management. \mycolor{However, such a rich ecosystem of smart sensors is often considered a “double-edged sword" since they can be used to hamper privacy.} To understand what level of leakage is appropriate, the key question boils down to: \textit{What types of sensors can leak privacy from today's HVAC systems and how much information can be inferred from a given sensor data in HVACs?}

-To answer the above question, we need to point out that pressure sensors are an integrated component of HVAC systems.
+To answer the above question, we need to point out that \textit{pressure sensors} are an integrated component of HVAC systems.
 Pressure sensors often operate within the pressure range of 0-10 Pa and have a high sampling frequency of 0.5-2 kHz \cite{siemens_qbm2030,honeywell_abp2,cfsensor_xgzp6887d}, which is essential for the dynamic control of fans, dampers, and air handling units for real-time monitoring and fast response in today's HVAC systems \cite{ghosh2016multirate,kelman2011model,erickson2009energy}.
-These pressure sensors are often placed close to humans and installed in room walls, near diffusers, or within ventilation grilles where human occupancy is high to control indoor air quality (IAQ), to monitor thermal comfort, or room-level pressure regulation in spaces like offices, hospitals, or cleanrooms.
-As these pressure sensors operate within the 0–10 Pa range, support high sampling frequencies of 0.5-2 kHz, and are often placed close to human proximity, they can be used to eavesdrop on confidential conversation, since human speech has a similar audible range of 0-10 Pa \cite{kinsler2000fundamentals} and a bandwidth of 4 kHz for intelligible quality.
+These pressure sensors are often placed close to humans and installed in room walls, near diffusers, or within ventilation grilles where human occupancy is high to control indoor air quality (IAQ), to monitor thermal comfort, or room-level pressure regulation in spaces like industries, hospitals, or cleanrooms.
+As these pressure sensors operate within the 0–10 Pa range, support high sampling frequencies of 0.5-2 kHz, and are often placed close to human proximity, they can eavesdrop on confidential speech, since human speech has a similar audible range of 0-10 Pa \cite{kinsler2000fundamentals} and a bandwidth of 4 kHz for intelligible quality.